-The world we live in is changing fast; especially when it comes to the workplace.
+The world we live in is changing fast, especially when it comes to the workplace.
 While you may think that people have been going into their cubicle for the majority of recent history, office work is actually a relatively new form of work.
 Before its inception, most of our ancestors were manual laborers.
 As a result, their eyes evolved to see long distances.
 However, in this day and age, workers experience a lot more visual stress.

 Because our world and way of life is changing much faster than our eye can adapt to, it can cause quite a bit of stress on our eyes.
 Especially when most of us spend our workdays plopped down in front of a screen for six to eight hours at a time.
 In fact, as I write this, I’m on about hour four of working on a computer.

 But I’m not worried, because I have some tricks up my sleeve to prevent visual stress to keep myself productive and headache free!